Rohlik wants to ring German doorbells

 So who's financing all this?
 According to an official announcement at the end of April, 2019, Tomáš Čupr holds more than 70 per cent in the company via his investment firm Rohlik cz Investment a.s.
 If Amazon stays out of the Czech Republic, this young entrepreneur will soon be a very rich surfer in cyberspace...

-Read in German: 'Rohlik will auch nach Deutschland kommen' by Sebastian Rennack*, on page 10 of Lebensmittel Zeitung, 17.01.2020.
+Read in German: 'Rohlik will auch nach Deutschland kommen' by Sebastian Rennack*, on page 10 of Lebensmittel Zeitung, no. 3, 17.01.2020.
 Also available online in LZnet (paywall).

 Podcast.
 Click arrow to listen to an audio version of the text: